grexrr/grexrr/README.md

 I'm currently completing my MSc in Computer Science at University College Cork (UCC), Ireland.
 My thesis work explores how **AI, geospatial data, and modular architecture** can be combined to create intelligent, exploratory systems.

-- I use Mandarin and English.
-I also speak Cantonese — and I code in all three when needed 😉.
-+ I work in English and Mandarin, and also speak Cantonese — occasionally I even code in all three 😉.
+- I work in English, and also speak Mandarin and Cantonese — occasionally I even code in all three 😉.

 I’m **actively looking** for a project I can meaningfully contribute to.
 Or if you want to build any airports, stadiums or hospitals I could help you with that too.
 I was previously an architect.

 ---

 ## Personal Demo – Urban Puzzle System
 > - Thesis-based personal demo.
 Subject to continuous development.
-Not open for contribution.
-+ 🎓 Thesis-based personal demo.
-Still under development.
 Source is available, but not open for contribution.

 This project explores how **LLMs, urban landmark metadata**, and **player movement** can be integrated into a spatially-aware, riddle-based exploration system.